gmalecha/gmalecha.github.io/_posts/2016-01-14-approximating-inductive-types.md

 highlight: true
 ---

 Coq inductive data types are required to be strictly positive.
 In this article, I'll discuss a bit about what this means, and I'll show a simple technique to approximate an inductive data type.
 While not the paragon of computational efficiency, the technique that I describe here makes it possible to build inductive data types compositionally (though it only supports data-types with finite branching).
+In addition, it may serve as a less mathematical introduction to some of the concepts in fixpoints.

 The full source code is available as a [gist](https://gist.github.com/gmalecha/6dd68639da8c18f02753#file-approxnat-v).